-The phenomena of this recent shut down can also be explained be the microeconomic principle of short run shut-down decision of firms (Mankiw, 2014).
-According to this theory a firm depends on its average variable costs while deciding if it will shut -down or not.
+The phenomenon of recent shut-downs can be explained by the microeconomic principle of short run shut-down decision of firms (Mankiw, 2014).
+According to this theory a firm depends on its average variable costs while deciding if it will shut down or not.
 The firm's fixed costs or sunk costs (like rent, purchase of equipment, installments of bank loans etc.) do not have any bearing on whether the firm decides to shut down.
 At the profit maximizing level of output if the firm's average variable costs are less than its marginal revenue, the firm will not shut down in the short-run.
-Because, the firm is better off continuing its operations as it can cover its variable costs and use any remaining revenues to pay off some of its fixed costs.
-The fact that the firm can pay its variable costs is very important in the short-run, because the firm must pay its fixed costs regardless of whether or not it decides to shut down.
+This is because the firm is better off continuing its operations as it can cover its variable costs and use any remaining revenues to pay off some of its fixed costs.
+The fact that the firm can pay its variable costs is very important in the short-run because the firm must pay its fixed costs regardless of whether or not it decides to shut down.
 Of course, the firm will not continue to incur losses indefinitely.
 In the long-run, a firm that is incurring losses will have to either shut down or reduce its fixed costs by changing its fixed factors of production in a manner that makes the firm's operations profitable.